 If you’ve been accused of drug possession, there are several specifics the prosecutor must prove in order for you to be convicted.
 It’s not enough for them to simply show up in court and say that the police found what they believe to be drugs on your person.
 If you find yourself in this situation you should immediately contact an experienced defense attorney today.

 In order to prove that you possessed drugs or a controlled substance, the following elements must be proven beyond a reasonable doubt:

 - What you possessed were actually illegal drugs

-It can sometimes be confusing to people that they can be charged with and convicted of drug possession even if the contraband isn’t physically in your possession.
+It can sometimes be confusing to people that they can be charged with and convicted of drug possession even if the contraband isn’t actually on your person.
 If the drugs are on your person or in your possession, this is called actual possession.
-However, if the drugs are near you and you have the possibility to have control over the drugs, you can be convicted of possession of the drugs based on constructive possession.
+Possession also means that a person has a controlled substance within their immediate and knowing control.

-An example of constructive possession is having drugs in your room on your nightstand that the police find.
+An example of this type of possession is having drugs in your room on your nightstand that the police find.
 Even though they weren’t on your person or in your bag or your pocket, you can still be convicted of possessing these drugs.
 This is true even if other people live in the house or even share that room with you, if there is evidence that indicates that the drugs belonged to you.

 Proving that the drugs were actually drugs